This post is available in: English, there may also be a subsite in your language, see "Subsites" in the top menu.

 Paying attention to live events and stressors impinging during therapies

-Emily and I are particularly interested in the psychometrics of the YP-CORE (and other measures) when they are used frequently and often as in the current enthusiasm for measures to be completed weekly during therapy.
-One thing that concerned us is that intercurrent events and stressors are usually simply rolled into the “noise”/”error” component when change is modelled and that seems simply wrong so we’re looking into this and have had a paper reviewing this for the field of therapies with young people accepted.
-If you’re signed up to the CST announcements Email list you’ll be among the first to know when that paper is published.
-Sign up information is in the footer at the bottom of all pages on this site.
+Emily and I are particularly interested in the psychometrics of the YP-CORE (and other measures) when they are used frequently, as is now often the with the current enthusiasm for measures to be completed weekly during therapy.
+One thing that concerned us is that intercurrent events and stressors are usually simply rolled into the “noise”/”error” component when change is modelled and that seems simply wrong.
+So we are looking into this and that resulted in a paper:

 Download the English language PDF of the YP-CORE, for other languages, read on further below.